Aradhye2002/EcoDepth/README.md

 ## News
-- `Coming soon` Inference script for a single RGB image.
+- [Coming soon] Inference script for a single RGB image.
-- `Coming soon` Pretrained checkpoints for NYUv2 and KITTI datasets.
+- [March 2024] Pretrained checkpoints for NYUv2 and KITTI datasets.
-- `March 2024` Training and Evaluation code released!
+- [March 2024] Training and Evaluation code released!
-- `Feb 2024` ECoDepth accepted in CVPR'2024.
+- [Feb 2024] ECoDepth accepted in CVPR'2024.

 ## Installation